Cameron Boyle

 Katie Husselby

-Katie Husselby, Network Manager
+Katie Husselby, Director

 Katie joined Action for Global Health as Network Manager in April 2019.
 She is responsible for engaging with UK government and global health stakeholders, implementing AfGH’s advocacy strategy, coordinating member activities, fundraising and guiding the strategic direction of the organisation.
 Katie also represents Action for Global Health through her seat on the Advisory Group for the UHC2030 Civil Society Engagement Mechanism.